varigence/docs/bimlflex/trial-process/modelling-of-source-metadata.md

 Once the source system metadata has been imported in to BimlFlex it is possible to model it in the Excel-based metadata management application.

-Modelling through metadata management is the way to tweak the process to match business requirements and allows BimlFlex to automatically generate the required Sql structures and SSIS packages for the Etl process.
+Modelling through metadata management is the way to tweak the process to match ingestion and business requirements and allows BimlFlex to automatically generate the required SQL structures and SSIS packages for the ETL process.

+for a Data Vault based project, modelling the source metadata also affect the Accelerator behavior and the resulting Data Vault model.

 ## Detailed Steps